British Columbia Wine Country

 The nature of Okanagan Valley wine making was dramatically changed, particularly in the area south of McIntyre Ridge in the Southern Okanagan Valley, where 50% of BC's wine grapes now grow.
 Today, fine red varieties, as well as whites, have taken hold in the beautiful and agriculturally protected South Okanagan region.
 Less than 10 inches of annual rainfall are typical here since this region falls within the northernmost extension of the Sonora Desert -- a desert that shares its influence with both the Okanagan and eastern Washington wine regions.

 To fully appreciate the diversity of the Okanagan's wine-growing climates and styles, plan to follow the crush on one of your trips to the region.
 Begin in the southern end of the Valley (see map), where grape harvest begins as much as three weeks earlier than in the north.
-Continue traveling north and notice the cooling of the temperatures.
-The further north you travel, the later the harvest.
-Grapes ripen more slowly, and wine grape varieties change to those best suited for cooler climates.
+Continue traveling north (and/or northwest to take in Similkameen Valley wine country) and notice the cooling temperatures as you travel north.
+Correspondingly, the further north you travel, the later the harvest times.
+Grapes ripen more slowly in the north, and wine grapes turn to cool-climate varietals.

-Many fine bed and breakfast lodging choices are located near wineries, or you can find several fine hotels in Osoyoos in the most southern part of the Valley, just north of the Washington border of the United States.
+Many fine bed and breakfast lodging choices are located near wineries, or you can find many fine Osoyoos hotels in the most southern part of the Valley, just north of the Washington border of the United States.

 Copyright © 1999 -